Devon Carbon Plan

 The Task Force

-A Net-Zero Task Force has been appointed, which will use its specialist knowledge and experience to produce an evidence-led Devon Carbon Plan.
-This will consider the earliest, credible, date that should be set for net-zero emissions.
+A Net-Zero Task Force was appointed, using its specialist knowledge and experience to produce an evidence-led Devon Carbon Plan.
+The Task Force reviewed the evidence, and found that 2050 was the earliest, credible, date that should be set for net-zero emissions.

 The Net-Zero Task Force is chaired by Patrick Devine Wright who is a professor at the University of Exeter and leading climate expert and IPCC author.

 The members have considerable expertise in topics relevant to carbon reduction and are drawn from economic, environmental, health, community and academic organisations.